Audiology BSc

 Interviews

-If shortlisted, candidates will be invited to a face to face interview in the School of Medicine.
-Using a multiple mini interview format, we will further assess applicants’ non-academic qualities and their interest in the course.
-All interviews for home applicants will take place face to face.
+If shortlisted, candidates will be invited to a face-to-face interview in the School of Medicine.
+These will take place 11th – 20th March 2025.
+Using a multiple mini-interview format, we will further assess applicants’ non-academic qualities and their interest in the course.
+All interviews for home applicants will take place face-to-face.

 Shortlised applicants will receive a written invitation from the School to attend a selection event on a specific time and date.
 If this date is unsuitable, contact the School and where possible we'll offer an alternative date.
 Candidates who don't notify us and don't attend a selection event will be rejected.